“Life is a ﬁght, but not everyone’s a ﬁghter. Otherwise, bullies would be an endangered species.” —Andrew Vachss

 In my experience, bullies will always try to test you first (again, it has to do with them making sure you aren't a bigger bully).
 And this is usually done in a very subtle way.

-If they bully you without testing you first, it's usually because you showed weakness (especially if you showed a lack of social connections), they saw you already getting bullied by others, or you did something to piss them off.
-This is why so many people care so much about their reputation.
+If they bully you without testing you first, it's usually because you showed weakness (especially if you showed a lack of social connections and/or social intelligence), they saw you already getting bullied by others, or they think you are trying to bully them (sometimes they know this isn't the case but they will pretend that it is so they have an excuse to take their frustrations out on you).

 3.)
 Report it (And Nothing Else)